Reese Witherspoon Grieves Loss Of Longtime Friend

-Reese Witherspoon is grieving the loss of her longtime friend, publicist Nanci Ryder, In an Instagram share, the actress, producer, and businesswoman shared a series of photos with her followers to shed a light on Nanci’s life, and the impact she has had over the years as a friend and mother figure.
+Reese Witherspoon is grieving the loss of her longtime friend, publicist Nanci Ryder.
+On Instagram, the actress, producer, and businesswoman shared a series of photos with her followers to shed a light on Nanci’s life and the impact she has had over the years as a friend and mother figure.
 Nanci died of complications due to ALS on June 11.
 She was 67-years-old.

 Reese led off her post with a photo of herself and Nanci standing together.
 It was not clear when the photo was taken.
-The two women stood side-by-side in the image.
-Reese’s hair was cut quite short and she what appeared to be a black v-neck shirt.
-Standing alongside Reese was Nanci, who looked lovely in a print blouse with a gray scarf wrapped around her neck.
+The two women stood side by side in the image.
+Reese’s hair was cut quite short, and she wore what appeared to be a black V-neck shirt.
+Nanci looked lovely in a print blouse with a gray scarf wrapped around her neck.

 In the caption of the share, Reese revealed that Nanci was a woman with whom she always felt safe and protected.
-She explained that they met when Reese was just 19-years-old and their friendship and professional relationship had lasted for the past 25 years.
+She explained that they met when Reese was just 19 years old and their friendship and professional relationship had lasted for the past 25 years.

 View this post on Instagram